wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-ghost-dhaot.md

 <details markdown="1">
 <summary>Summoning the Spirit</summary>

-If you know the spell [Occult Consultation](https://saltygoo.github.io/2020/11/13/occult-consultation/), you can alter it in such way for a minimum of 3 Spell Dices:
+If you know the spell [Occult Consultation](https://saltygoo.github.io/2020/11/13/occult-consultation/), you can alter it in such a way for a minimum of 3 Spell Dice:

 **Summon Dhaot** <br>
 R: 60'  D: [dice] rounds <br>

 You summon one dhaot, each round, it will attempt to drain water.
-If it cant, it will disappear.
+If it can't, it will disappear.
 </details>

 <br>